-Students are expected to conform to MTI's Drug Testing Policy while enrolled in the Commercial Driving course.
-See the Student Handbook for details.
 Any student who enrolls in Commercial Driver training must obtain a South Dakota driver's license in order to complete the CDL training course.
 A Class A CDL is a graduation requirement for this program.
-See the Course Description for TRAN 100 for a full explanation.

-MTI recommends that applicants to the Agricultural Technology program obtain a physical examination for their safety and protection.
+MTI recommends that applicants to the Animal Science program obtain a physical examination for their safety and protection.